groupdocs-merger/GroupDocs.Merger-Reference-Tutorials/content/english/java/document-splitting/_index.md

 - A valid (temporary or full) GroupDocs license file.

 ## How to create single page PDF?
-Below is the step‑by‑step workflow you’ll follow in every splitting scenario:

-1. **Initialize the Merger** – Load the source document using `Merger` class.
-2. **Define the split criteria** – Choose a page range, odd/even filter, or line‑interval for text files.
+Creating a single‑page PDF with GroupDocs.Merger involves loading the source file, specifying the exact page or range, invoking the split operation, and finally persisting the result.
+This workflow ensures the original document remains untouched while the extracted page is saved as an independent PDF file.

+The `Merger` class is the core component that loads source documents and provides split functionality.

+### Step 1: Initialize the Merger
+The `Merger` class is GroupDocs.Merger's core component that loads a source document and provides split operations.
+Create an instance by passing the file path or an input stream.

+### Step 2: Define the split criteria
+Choose the exact page number or range you need.
+For a single‑page extraction, you’ll specify a range like `1‑1`.
+When you need to **split pdf by range**, you can pass multiple ranges such as `1‑5, 6‑10`.

+### Step 3: Execute the split
-3. **Execute the split** – Call the appropriate `split` method.
+Call the appropriate `split` method.
+For example, `merger.split(new int[]{1})` extracts the first page, while `merger.splitByRange(new int[][]{{1,5},{6,10}})` handles multiple ranges in one call.

+### Step 4: Save the result
-4. **Save the result** – Write each output to a file or stream.
+Write each output to a file path or return it as a `java.io.InputStream`.
+This makes it easy to integrate with web APIs or store the result in cloud storage.

-> **Pro tip:** When working with large PDFs, call `Merger.setOptimizeResources(true)` before splitting to reduce memory consumption.
+> **Pro tip:** When working with large PDFs, call `merger.setOptimizeResources(true)` before splitting to reduce memory consumption.

-### How to split PDF java files into multiple pages
+## How to split PDF java files into multiple pages
-You can split a PDF into separate single‑page PDFs or group several pages together.
-This is the most common “split document multiple files” use case.
+The `Merger` class provides the primary API for loading and manipulating PDF files.
+To divide a PDF into separate one‑page files, you simply load the document with the Merger instance and call the split method without parameters.
+The library automatically creates a new PDF for each page, preserving original content and metadata, which is ideal for batch processing of invoices or reports.

-### How to split PDF odd even pages
+## How to split PDF odd even pages
-If you only need the odd pages (or even pages), specify the page numbers accordingly.
-GroupDocs.Merger lets you pass a list like `[1,3,5,…]` for odd pages.
+The `Merger` class is the core component that performs split operations on documents.
+When you need only odd or even pages from a PDF, provide a list of the desired page numbers to the split function.
+The Merger will generate a new document containing just those pages, allowing you to quickly create separate files for odd‑numbered or even‑numbered content.

-### How to split docx files (how to split docx)
+## How to split docx files (how to split docx)
-DOCX documents can be treated the same way as PDFs.
-Define the desired page range or use the built‑in `splitByPage` method to generate individual DOCX files or PDFs.
+The `Merger` class also works with DOCX files.
+Use `splitByPage` to generate one DOCX (or PDF) per page, or combine it with `saveAsPdf` if you need PDF output.
+This covers the **docx to pdf java** conversion workflow in a single step.

-### How to split documents into multi‑page files
+## How to split documents into multi‑page files
-When you want to break a large document into chunks of, say, 10 pages each, set the range size and let the library handle the rest.
+The `Merger` class handles pagination and file creation for split operations.
+If you prefer to break a large document into fixed‑size chunks, specify the number of pages per output file.
+The Merger will iterate through the source, creating new PDFs each containing the defined page count, which simplifies archiving, distribution, and parallel processing of extensive documents.

 ## Available Tutorials